nallouane/Web-App-DevOps-Project/DOCUMENTATION.md

    docker build -t myimage:latest .
    ```

    The -t flag is used to tag the image.
-Adjust the tag according to your project naming conventions.

    As Docker builds the image, it executes each instruction in the Dockerfile.
-You'll see output indicating the progress of each step.
-Pay attention to any error messages or warnings.
+One can see output indicating the progress of each step, displaying any error messages or warnings.

-   Once the build is complete, you can verify that the image has been created by listing all Docker images on your system.
+   Once the build is complete, verifying that the image has been created was done by listing all Docker images on the system.

    ```bash
    docker images
    ```
 3. **Run the image locally**

-   Run a Docker container locally to ensure the application functions correctly within the containerized environment.
+   Running a Docker container locally ensures the application functions correctly within the containerized environment, I followed this process:

    Execute the following command to initiate the Docker container: docker run -p 5000:5000 myimage.
-This maps port 500 from your local machine to the container, enabling access to the containerized application from your local development environment.
+This maps port 5000 from your local machine to the container, enabling access to the containerized application from your local development environment.

    Open a web browser and go to http://127.0.0.1:5000 to interact with the application within the Docker container.
 Confirm the application works as expected by testing its functionality within the containerized environment.

 4. **Push to Docker Hub**

-   Finally pushed the image to dockerhub:
+   Finally, pushing the image to dockerhub:

    ```bash
    docker login
    docker tag <name of the image> <docker-hub-username>/<image-name>:<tag>.
    ```

-   Log in to your Docker Hub account if you're not already logged in.
-Confirm that your Docker image is listed within your repository.
-You should be able to see the image's name, version (tag), and other relevant information.
+   When this process finished, I logged onto my Docker Hub account and confirm that the relevant docker image was listed the Docker Hub repository.
+Following this process one should be able to see the image's name, version (tag), and other relevant information.

 ## Clean Up